leeandher/programming-notes/react/5 - Component Relationships.md

 ```
 Properties are only passed onto component and should not be generated or changed for any reason.
 If part of a component needs to change, the solution isn't to figure out how to change the `props`, but to convert to a system which leverages `state` instead.

 This gets confusing when you think of this next example.
 Imagine building a list of online/offline friends.
 To do so in React, we'd make a parent component with `state` of both 'online' and 'offline' friends.
-Then we simply pass the `states` to two seperate list components as properties.
+Then we simply pass the `states` to two separate list components as properties.
 Check this out:
 ```javascript
 function OnlineFriendsList(props) {
   const onlineFriends = props.list.map(friend => <li>{friend}</li>);